-When working with you to produce your wills, we have various explanatory documents that demystify the process and which help and support you.
+When working with you to produce your wills, we are able to demystify the process to help and support you.
 This ensures that the drafting exercise is as smooth and as simple as possible.

 Before 2 April 2012, Guernsey was a jurisdiction in which forced heirship rules applied.
 Those rules have their roots in Normandy customary law which is many centuries old.

 Forced heirship rules set out very clear requirements on how assets are dealt with at the time of one’s death.
 In consequence, a person had limited flexibility and freedom of choice when it came to deciding who might have the benefit of that person’s property, and in what proportions.

 That said, wills made before 2 April 2012 are still valid if they have been executed correctly.
 For this reason, the earlier rules continue to remain important to understand, particularly for the process of probate (which involves the Ecclesiastical Court), and are described below.